fsvreddit/hive-protect/README.md

 **List of Domains**: A comma-separated list of domains to watch for e.g. onlyfans.com, fansly.com.

+**Content type to act on**: You can choose whether to check user content when they submit posts, comments or both.

 **Thresholds**: You can specify a combined posts and comments threshold, a posts threshold and comments threshold separately.
 Zero means that the threshold will not be checked.
 At least one threshold should have a value for the app to have any effect.

 **Number of days to monitor**: The app will only check a user's history back this many days.
 This can be used so that a user's old history is not held against them, or to ban only prolific users of "bad" subreddits.